+Raise is a charitable movement encouraging students to adopt a positive approach towards deliberate, effective giving.

-Impact: Crucially, the recommended £75 amount, coupled with matched funding, allows us to have an exceptionally large impact for a student charity initiative; your £75 donation, when doubled, will be enough to help protect over 170 people from malaria.
+Impact: Crucially, the recommended amount, coupled with matched funding, allows us to have an exceptionally large impact for a student charity initiative; your £75 donation, when doubled, can help protect over 170 people from malaria.

 At Raise, we think very carefully about which charity to recommend (see below), particularly given how much money students are donating.
 However, we recognise that some students may want to join us in celebrating through giving, but would prefer to donate to a different charity.
 This is absolutely fine, but please get in touch with us beforehand so that we are aware.

-Note: All matched funding will still go to Against Malaria Foundation.
+Note: All matched funding will still go to the Against Malaria Foundation.

 At Raise, we think very carefully about which charity to recommend.
 When students are making such significant donations, we want to make sure the money is doing as much good as it possibly can.
 To make our decision, we have taken the advice of independent charity evaluators GiveWell and Giving What We Can, which both rank AMF as one of the most effective charities in the world.

 Tragically, malaria causes 400,000 preventable deaths every year, disproportionately affecting young children and pregnant women, and has a knock-on effect on the local economy.
 AMF works with local partners to provide life-saving bed-nets which protect people as they sleep.
 To find out more about their work, see AMF's website.
 The specific net distributions for which we have funded nets can be seen on Raise's dedicated AMF page.

 Because AMF's intervention is so effective at preventing malaria, each donation can have a huge impact.
 For example, a donation of £75, doubled through matched funding, can help protect 170 people.
 In fact, the money we raised nationally in 2020 was enough to protect over 120,000 people!